RUCAIBox/RecBole-GNN/README.md

 * **Efficient and reusable graph processing**:
     We provide highly efficient and reusable basic datasets, dataloaders and layers for graph processing and learning.
 * **Extensive graph library**:
-    Graph neural networks from widely-used library like [PyG](https://github.com/pyg-team/pytorch_geometric) or [DGL](https://github.com/dmlc/dgl) are incorporated.
+    Graph neural networks from widely-used library like [PyG](https://github.com/pyg-team/pytorch_geometric) are incorporated.
 Recently proposed graph algorithms can be easily equipped and compared with existing methods.

 ## Quick-Start